Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 Shadows swirl tightly around you as you focus your magic completely upon your own defense as you retaliate against those who would strike you.
 Gain 6 + Presence absorption.
 The first time that you lose life before the start of your next turn, create a cloud of pure darkness around yourself.
-When this happens, a 10 foot radius around you is heavily shrouded until the end of your next turn.
+When this happens, a 2 tile radius around you is heavily shrouded until the end of your next turn.
 Multiple copies of this effect cause the radius affected to stack linearly.

 If you have at least 4 stacks of umbral exposure, the absorption gained increases to 10 + Presence.
 In addition, you cannot spend movement and are immune to forced movement until the end of your next turn.